After having a cup of coffee at the hostel, I made my way towards a large park.

 Of course the bartendress was very pretty Asian lady, but not immediately apparent.
 She gracefully took care of the entire bar plus the outside.

-She seemed to speak a few languages, talking to me in English, German and a bit of French I believe I overheard.
+She seemed to speak a few languages, talking to me in English, Austrian and a bit of French I believe I overheard.

 After a couple pints I sauntered home, my final night in the 1 bed room suite.